NiklasRosenstein/flux-ci/README.md

-# Flux &ndash; Lightweight CI server
+# Flux &ndash; Lightweight CI Server

 Flux is a simple, [Flask][] based continours integration server that responds to push events triggered by [Gogs][] and GitHub.